hlovatt/Concurrency-Utilities/README.md

         }
     }

-A further feature of `Future`s is that they only timeout when get is called.
+A further feature of `Future`s is that they only timeout when `wait` is called.
 A design pattern used with futures is the completable future, this is accomplished using `Future` via a zero timeout.
 A completable future lets you override the result if the future hasn't completed regardless of how long it has had to complete.
 A typical use case might be:

     let f = AsyncronousFuture(timeout: .seconds(0)) { isTerminated -> String in // Note zero timeout.
         // Get or calculate text.
     }
-    // Stuff that would take some time goes here. let s = f.get ?? defaultText // Because timeout is zero `get` never waits.
+    // Stuff that would take some time goes here. let s = f.wait ?? defaultText // Because timeout is zero `wait` never waits.

-The above is a completable future because `get` returns instantly with either `nil` if the future hasn't completed or if the future threw or with the value if the future completed, therefore without waiting you recieve either the completed value or the default (i.e. a completable future).
+The above is a completable future because `wait` returns instantly with either `nil` if the future hasn't completed or if the future threw or with the value if the future completed, therefore without waiting you recieve either the completed value or the default (i.e. a completable future).

-A future may be a continually running background task and therefore have no value; in which case `get` would not be called and hence timeout would be ignored, it can however still be cancelled.
+A future may be a continually running background task and therefore have no value; in which case `wait` would not be called and hence timeout would be ignored, it can however still be cancelled.
 EG:

     let backgroundTask = AsynchronuousFuture { isTerminated -> Void in
         while true { // Runs until cancelled